caprover/caprover-website/docs/run-locally.md

 Once you set your root domain as `captain.localhost`, use `caprover login` and enter `captain.captain.localhost` as your captain URL and `captain42` as your default password.

+> However, if you want to access your CapRover instance from another device on your LAN, you can set the root domain to `captain.LOCAL_IP.sslip.io` (for example `captain.192.168.1.2.sslip.io`).

 **NON-LINUX USERS**
 You need to add `/captain` to shared paths.